 It has become clear that there is significant transformation taking place and it’s been necessary to (re)define cartography over and over again as technology advances.
 It’s become fundamental to many new disciplines and fields such as spatial information design, communicative environments, landscape urbanism and geo-visualisation.
 However, many seem to have forgone the historical and theoretical lessons of cartography—realising ‘new’ approaches and techniques that are in fact not new at all—but 10/10 for effort and promoting mapping.

 When Jason first trained as a cartographer, he learnt to create maps by hand with rOtring and Staedtler pens, rub-down lettering, self-adhesive tints, patterns and tapes—even scribing film.
-Technology has made workflow so much easier these days, releasing you of all those tightly constrained production and reproduction restrictions—but more importantly—enabling seemingly endless representational opportunities!
+Technology has made workflow so much easier these days, releasing you of most of those tightly constrained production and reproduction restrictions, but more importantly, enabling seemingly endless representational opportunities!

 It’s a great time to be creating maps!